 - Top locations

 The Activity menu lets you drill down further into campaign results.
-Choose one of the Activity menu options to view or export a segment of recipients that interacted with your campaign in a specific way such as opened or did not open, click performance, bounced, and others.
+Choose one of the Activity menu options to view or export a segment of recipients who interacted with your campaign in a specific way, such as opened, clicked, bounced, or unsubscribed.

 The Social tab reveals who liked your campaign on Facebook, a list of the top influencers and referrers for the campaign, and a map of clicks from across the globe.
 Before we can add Facebook stats to your campaign reports, you need to integrate your account with Facebook.

-The E-Commerce tab provides a breakdown of each subscriber's purchases, so you can quickly identify which customers make a purchase and what they buy after they open your campaign.
+The E-Commerce tab provides a breakdown of each recipient’s purchases, so you can quickly identify who bought what after opening your campaign.
 If your campaign includes products from multiple connected stores, you can filter the purchase data by each store.

-The Analytics360 tab displays Analytics 360 data when applicable, and integration statistics from services like Eventbrite or SurveyMonkey.
-We also show a breakdown of the top email domains for your subscribers under the Email domain performance chart.
+The Analytics360 tab displays Google Analytics data when applicable, as well as integration statistics from services like Eventbrite and SurveyMonkey.
+We also show a breakdown of the top email domains for your recipients on the Email domain performance chart.

-If you find that your campaign results don't appear to be correct, here are some things to keep in mind.
+If your campaign results seem incorrect, here are some things to keep in mind.

 - Open and click tracking must be turned on for those stats to populate.

-- Campaign designs and subject lines should be created and written to encourage opens.
-For an open to be tracked, the recipient needs to enable image viewing in their own email account or click a tracked link in the campaign.
+- For an open to be tracked, the recipient needs to enable image viewing in their own email account or click a tracked link in the campaign.

-- Is the majority or are all of your recipients in your audience at the same domain?
-It's possible the domain admin may be quarantining the message in their incoming spam filter.
+- If the majority of your recipients are at the same domain, it's possible the domain admin may be quarantining the message in their incoming spam filter.

 - Do you have any abuse complaints?
-When someone reports your email as spam, they are automatically unsubscribed and would count toward your opt-out or unsub total.
+When someone reports your email as spam, they are automatically unsubscribed.